Content Marketing: How to Create Effective Content that Ranks & Converts in 2024

-In a nutshell, content marketing works by educating, delighting, and entertaining your target audience – so when they’re ready to make a purchase in your niche, you’re top of mind for them.
+Content marketing works by educating, delighting, and entertaining your target audience.
+When they’re finally ready to make a purchase in your niche, you’re top of mind.

-Content marketing is centered on the buyer’s journey which is divided into three stages, as follows:
+Content marketing is centered on the buyer’s journey which is divided into three stages: